 The computerised processing of the administration of training registrations and learning paths allows Afnic to:

-2. Duration: Four years, of which one year active retention and three years retention in the archives (duration of the Qualiopi certification cycle)
+- Duration: Four years, of which one year active retention and three years retention in the archives (duration of the Qualiopi certification cycle).
+Testimonial data: as long as the training is offered by AFNIC or within a maximum of 15 business days from the withdrawal of consent by the data subject.

 Identifying and contact data: first name, surname, email address;